 Elisha Lee didn’t make her way to the Eastern Shore until rather late in her life.
-Born in 1892, she arrived in Cape Charles (Va.)
+Built in 1892, she arrived in Cape Charles (Va.)
 Harbor on St. Patrick’s Day of 1944.
 World War II was going strong at the time.
 With so many military bases housed in Hampton Roads, there was a slew of traffic running to and fro across the Chesapeake Bay into Cape Charles.

 Elisha Lee spent most of her younger years in New York, running a route between the Big Apple and New Haven, Ct.
 She worked in Newfoundland for a while as well.
 Once she finally arrived in Cape Charles, people on the lower

 reaches of the Eastern Shore fell in love with her pretty quickly.
 They would board her in pre-dawn darkness and then spend a day visiting the shops and restaurants of big-city Norfolk before boarding her again after nightfall for a return trip.

 Here is the writer Patricia Joyce Parson, a Cape Charles native, reminiscing about one such trip in her charming book, Portrait of a Town: Cape Charles, 1940-1960.